-Thus, the definition of "good faith" in this section merely confirms what has been the case for a number of years as Articles of the UCC have been amended
+Thus, the definition of "good faith" in this section merely confirms what has been the case for a number of years as Articles of the UCC have been amended sanction of government, whether by authorization before issue or adoption afterward, which recognizes the circulating medium as a part of the official currency of that government.
+The

-21. "Holder."
+"Holder."
 Derived from former Section 1-201.
 The definition has been reorganized for clarity and amended to provide for electronic negotiable documents of title.
 The definition excludes persons who have control pursuant to Section 7-106(g) through the acknowledgment by a person in control.